bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Robert Martin states:

-> TDD is a discipline for programmers like double-entry bookkeeping is for accountants or sterile procedure is for surgeons.
+<blockquote>TDD is a discipline for programmers like double-entry bookkeeping is for accountants or sterile procedure is for surgeons.</blockquote>

 Sure.
 It is.
 A discipline that requires tests before design, to avoid any needless abstraction.
 Plain simple!

 Such discipline is required in some cases and it's not in others.
-And indeed he states that he doesn't practice TDD in a few cases.
+And indeed he states that he doesn't practice TDD every times.
 He knows that he doesn't need that tool and he avoids its use.

 The point, however, is that you cannot partially apply TDD.
 Indeed, a module's design can either emerge from tests (strictly avoiding needless abstractions) or come from other sources (since the needless abstractions are not your worse enemy).